MACROECONOMIC MODELS, THEORIES AND POLICY - 2022/3

 Introduction to key macroeconomic topics, including short-run macroeconomic equilibrium, and fiscal and monetary policy.

 |Assessment type||Unit of assessment||Weighting|

-- Develop an up-to-date knowledge and understanding of the mainstream macroeconomic models and theories
+- To equip students with an up-to-date knowledge and understanding of the mainstream macroeconomic models and theories

-- Build knowledge of how economies function and how government policies may shape economic outcomes
+- To explain how economies function and how government policies may shape economic outcomes

-- Develop analytical skills to solve and analyse macroeconomic models
+- To provide opportunities to students to develop technical skills to solve and analyse macroeconomic models

-- Develop the ability to analyse and discuss the impact of various shocks on economic outcomes
+- To discuss the impact of various shocks on economic outcomes

 C - Cognitive/analytical